nrfconnect/sdk-nrf/doc/nrf/getting_started/installing.rst

    .. note::

       If you get an error message when running west, :ref:`update west <west_update>` to the latest version.
-      See :ref:`zephyr:west-troubleshooting` if you need more information.
+      See :ref:`zephyr:west-troubleshooting` in the Zephyr documentation for more information.

       .. west-error-end